-In addition to historical financial information, this discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
+In addition to historical financial information, this Quarterly Report on Form 10Q contains forward-looking statements based upon current expectations that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth in the section titled "Risk Factors" under Part II, Item 1A below.
 In some cases, you can identify forward-looking statements by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potentially," "predict," "should," "will" or the negative of these terms or other similar expressions.